Jayesh-Kamble/Diabetes_Prediction_Web_App/README.md

 # Diabetes Prediction App

 ## Overview
 The Diabetes Prediction App is a machine learning-based web application designed to predict the likelihood of diabetes in individuals based on various health metrics.
-The app provides insights into users' health status using predictive analytics.
+The app provides insights into user's health status using predictive analytics.

 ![db1](https://github.com/user-attachments/assets/462fb8fc-3a1b-4468-91c0-536b8f3c31f8)